 The Flåm Railway runs from sea level by the Aurlandsfjord in Flåm up to Myrdal at 867 metres above sea level.
-The journey through the steep, fertile Flåmsdalen Valley takes about 50 minutes, including a stop for photos at Kjosfossen waterfall.
+The journey along the sparkling blue river through the steep Flåmsdalen Valley takes about 50 minutes, including a photo stop at Kjosfossen waterfall.
 For a more adventurous touch, combine the railway with Flåm Zipline – Scandinavia’s longest zipline.

 4. Rallarvegen - The Navvie's Road

 This is one of Norway’s most popular cycling routes.
 From Haugastøl or Finse to Flåm,